 Twins hit trio of 2-run homers to beat Angels 11-5

-Joe Mauer, Robbie Grossman and Max Kepler each hit a two-run homer to power the Minnesota Twins to an 11-5 win over the Los Angeles Angels on Friday night.
-For the third consecutive game, the Angels' Albert Pujols remained at 599 career home runs while going 0 for 4.
-Right-hander Kyle Gibson, in his third start since a brief minor-league demotion, turned in his best game of the season.
+Joe Mauer, Robbie Grossman and Max Kepler each hit a two-run homer to power to an 11-5 win over the Los Angeles Angels on Friday night.

 Add your comments below